Categories: EV Insights

 What is Energy Storage?

-There are some requirements and factors which should be fulfilled in an automotive application such as an ideal battery like specific energy and power, energy density, self-discharging rate, operating temperature, number of the life cycle, efficiency, cost, and environmental adaption.
+There are some requirements and factors that should be fulfilled in an automotive application such as an ideal battery like specific energy and power, energy density, self-discharging rate, operating temperature, number of life cycles, efficiency, cost, and environmental adaption.

-As we have seen, most electric vehicles use one type of battery but there are also other different types of batteries that have been proposed for electric vehicles.
+As we have seen, most electric vehicles use one type of battery but other different types of batteries have been proposed for electric vehicles.

 Lithium-ion Batteries